AndreySavinov/adaptive_dim_ml-scfem/README.txt

-The m-files in this directory are associated with the following two papers:
+The m-files in this directory are associated with the following three papers:

 [1] A. Bespalov, D. Silvester and F. Xu,
     Error estimation and adaptivity for stochastic collocation finite elements.